Charming Tiny House for Two in Texas Hill Country with Views and PrivacyPipe Creek, Texas (Estados Unidos)

 Part of what makes stays here so special are the hilltop views, the magical sunsets, the dark star-filled skies, and the on-going breeze.
 Guests will feel far away from the hustle and bustle of city life, and the critters here—deer, rabbit, birds, foxes, ladybugs, and sometimes lightning bugs, add to the relaxation and deep rest that we are known for.
 Más información

 - Cata de vinos

-Most people just sit and "chill," enjoy the sunshine, the breeze, the hilltop views, have a glass of wine, enjoy the birds and the clouds, breath in the fresh air, and photograph the beautiful daily sunsets.
+Most people just sit and chill, enjoy the sunshine, the breeze, and the hilltop views, have a glass of wine, enjoy the birds and the clouds, breathe in the fresh air, and photograph the beautiful daily sunsets.
 In the evening, glampers can enjoy the bright stars and perhaps make a fire in their private fire pit area.
 The on-site tiny house is also a perfect spot to stay tucked inside while still enjoying views of the outside.
 It has extra-large panoramic windows on three sides, and being tucked under the trees, it feels very private.
 If guests want to add in a relaxation massage or a chi (energy-rebuilding) session, the host, Karen, is a licensed massage therapist with over 20 years of experience, and there is a special massage room on-site.